tkeskita/mesh_heal/README.md

 ## Introduction

 Mesh Heal is an add-on for [Blender](https://www.blender.org/).
 It includes additional Blender operators for healing surface meshes.
-Operators include Recalculate Normals, Fill Holes and Clean Mesh.
 By default, Blender contains many routines that are meant for these tasks.
-Unfortunately, Blender's default routines don't always produce good results in some cases.
-Specifically, I run into problems when I was trying to turn non-manifold [isosurfaces](https://en.wikipedia.org/wiki/Isosurface) into manifold surfaces with consistent face normals.
-For cases like that, you can try this add-on.
+Unfortunately, Blender’s default routines don’t always produce good results in some difficult cases.
+Specifically, I run into problems when I was trying to convert non-manifold isosurfaces into manifold surfaces with consistent face normals appropriate for volumetric rendering.

 ## Documentation